If you’re reading this, congratulations!

-The only Cricut Machine that is able to truly emboss is the Cricut Cuttlebug.
+The only Cricut Machine that was and it’s able to truly emboss is the Cricut Cuttlebug (discontinued)

 This is what the official website says: “The only Cricut® machine that can emboss, the Cricut Cuttlebug™gives professional-looking results with clean, crisp cuts and deep, even embosses”